Tropical Fukaya Algebras: Transversality

-that vanish on the vertical sub-bundle and are $T_{P,\C}$-invariant.
-Since the horizontal part of $D_z u$ is non-zero at some $z \in C$, we may find an infinitesimal variation $K$ of almost complex structure {\em of cylindrical type} by choosing $K(z)$ so that $K(z) D_zu j(z)$ is an arbitrary $(j(z),J(z))$-antilinear map from $T_z C$ to $T_{u(z)} \cX_{\ol{P}}$.
+that vanish on the vertical sub-bundle and are $T_{P,\C}$-invariant.\footnote{Perturbing $K$ is equivalent to perturbing the connection one-form $\alpha_P$ of the $P$-cylindrical almost complex structure, see \eqref{eq:connJ}.} Since the horizontal part of $D_z u$ is non-zero at some $z \in S_v^\circ$, we may find an infinitesimal variation $K$ of almost complex structure \em{of cylindrical type} by choosing $K(z)$ so that $K(z) D_zu j(z)$ is an arbitrary $(j(z),J(z))$-antilinear map from $T_z C$ to $T_{u(z)} \XC_P$.
 Choose $K(z)$ so that $K(z) D_zu j(z)$ pairs non-trivially with $\eta(u(z))$ and extend $K(z)$ to an infinitesimal almost complex structure $K$ by a cutoff function on the domain curve.

-For two-dimensional components that are horizontally constant, by Corollary \ref{cor:toricfibreg} the linearization $d\delbar$ is surjective, and additionally the evaluation map at a single marked point is surjective.
-Note that $\d\ev_\Gamma$ may not be surjective on these components.
+For two-dimensional components that are horizontally constant, by Proposition \ref{prop:toricfibreg}, the linearization $D\delbar$ is surjective, and additionally the evaluation map at a single marked point is surjective.
+(Note that, if we consider all the markings together, the linearization $D\ev_\Gamma$ may not be surjective on horizontally constant components.)
 Finally, for tree components, the linearization of the shifted gradient operator and the evaluation map at the finite end is surjective, since we can perturb the Morse function on the Lagrangian.